-The school understands that a well-structured classroom environment is paramount to preventing poor behaviour.
+The school understands that a well-structured classroom environment is paramount to promoting positive behaviour.
 This includes the teacher positioning themselves effectively within the classroom, e.g. wherever possible, teachers avoid standing with their backs to pupils and ensure they have full view of the room at all times.

-Teachers will employ strategic seating arrangements to prevent poor behaviour and enable it to be noticed early, such as:
+Teachers will employ strategic seating arrangements to promote positive behaviour and enable it to be noticed early, such as:

-- Seating those who frequently model poor behaviour closest to, and facing, the teacher. - Seating those who frequently model poor behaviour away from each other. - Ensuring the teacher can see pupils' faces, that pupils can see one another, and that they can see the board. - Ensuring the teacher can move around the room so that behaviour can be monitored effectively.
+- Seating those who need support to behave positively closest to, and facing, the teacher. - Ensuring the teacher can see pupils' faces, that pupils can see one another, and that they can see the board. - Ensuring the teacher can move around the room so that behaviour can be monitored effectively. - Adaptive teaching strategies to reduce the risk of poor behaviour.